 Ron spoke proudly about his dad’s service during WWII, but said that despite the article in the newsletter, his time with the Flying Tigers had never been officially acknowledged.
 So I did a quick search of the pilot roster on the official “Flying Tiger Association” website and sure enough, his name did not appear on the final list.

 I asked Ron if I could look at his father’s military records, and he agreed.
 After searching through a trunk full of old documents, I found his dad’s official Army “Separation Qualification Record,” which confirmed that he had flown 15 combat missions with the AVG in the month before the group disbanded in July of 1942.
 Somehow, his incredible story had been overlooked, and was now completely forgotten.

 Briefly told, C. James Crysler earned his wings in March of 1942 from the Air Corps Advanced Flying School at Luke Field in Phoenix, Arizona.
 Three months later, after completing his first bombing run over Burma, he and his crew were forced to bail out of their B-25 over the Burma/Chinese border while being pursued by the enemy.
 They hiked through the jungle for seven days, eventually making their way to Kunming, China, home base for the Flying Tigers.
 Lt.
 Crysler flew with the AVG from mid-June to early July of 1942.
-When they disbanded, he joined the 74th Fighter Squadron and flew an additional 68 combat missions throughout the China/Burma/India Theater, earning a chestful of medals for his time and trouble.
+When they disbanded, he joined the 74th Fighter Squadron and flew an additional 68 combat missions throughout the China/Burma/India Theater, earning him a chestful of medals.

 –The Curtiss P-40 Warhawk–